If you cannot access the above video, you can watch it here

-►Suspect journals will aggressively solicit scholars to submit papers.
-The solicitation may come as spam or individually flattering emails.
-Legitimate journals usually do not solicit authors but instead usually have the authors contact them.
+Suspect journals aggressively solicit scholars to submit papers.
+The solicitation may come as spam or individual emails.
+Legitimate journals usually do not solicit authors but instead have the authors contact them.

-► Don't let a claim that a journal is peer reviewed sway you.
+A claim that a journal is peer reviewed is not enough.
 Almost all predatory journals claim to be peer reviewed.

-►Predatory journals will sometimes solicit well-known scholars to join their boards in order to lend credibility to their journal but don't let them make decisions.
+Predatory journals will sometimes solicit well-known scholars to join their boards in order to lend credibility to their journal but don't let them make decisions.
 (How you would make this discovery even with good due diligence is hard to imagine.)

-►The journal is listed on Beall's List of Predatory Journals, Cabell's Predatory Journals list, or other watchlist.
+The journal is listed on Beall's List of Predatory Journals, Cabell's Predatory Journals list, or other watchlist.

-►The scope is overly broad and/or does it fit well with your research.
+The scope is overly broad and/or does not fit well with your research.

 Publication frequency is irregular or not stated.